sharetribe/flex-docs/src/docs/tutorial/change-image-assets/index.md

 In the [previous step](/tutorial/first-edit/), you made changes to the marketplace.css file.
 You might have noticed that the there was **`--backgroundImage`** property set mentioned.
-That variable is used to provide background image for Hero component on landing page as well as some of the other pages: sing-up and log-in, email verification etc.
+That variable is used to provide a background image for Hero component on the landing page as well as some of the other pages: sing-up and log-in, email verification etc.

 ```shell
 └── src